Trapster: Fictional character biography

+Powers and abilities

-The Trapster does not possess any superpowers, but relies on a variety of technological devices.
+Peter Petruski does not possess superhuman abilities.
+Instead, the character relies on a variety of technological devices.
 He designed a costume of synthetic stretch fabric equipped with storage canisters for adhesives or lubricants, as well as paste-rigged boots and gloves to cling onto surfaces.
-His primary weapon has always been projectile glue, initially delivered by a pistol connected by an armored tubing to the container worn at his hip, then wrist-mounted cannons, and eventually shot straight from the glove tips.
-He shoots out streams of liquid gel that immediately forms into a springy rope, enabling Pete to duplicate Spider-Man's webbing (to the point where he is only one person Spider-Man knows who could even replicate an approximate copy of his webs).
+His primary weapon is a projectile glue, initially delivered by a pistol connected by an armored tubing to the container worn at his hip, then wrist-mounted cannons, and eventually shot straight from the glove tips.
+Petruski shoots out streams of liquid gel that immediately form into a springy rope, thus enabling Pete to duplicate Spider-Man's webbing (to the point where he is the only person Spider-Man knows who could replicate even an approximate copy of his webs).
 He was able to create a fire-proof paste.
-Pete also designed boots that allows him to walk upon walls by sequentially releasing a powerful glue and then, lubricant.
-Trapster has created solvents that can render any surface frictionless and discovered a way to dissolve the extremely strong "Adhesive X" concocted by Heinrich Zemo.
-He has also created a dust capable of rendering Mister Fantastic's unstable molecules inert.
-Trapster is an expert chemist, a skilled marksman, and talented disguise artist.
-Pete could use other devices, such as anti-gravity discs, explosive caps, ultrasonic transmitters, a floating platform, and various mechanical traps to bind his opponents.
+Pete also designed boots that allow him to walk on walls by sequentially releasing a powerful glue followed by lubricant.
+Trapster created solvents that can render any surface frictionless and discovered a way to dissolve the extremely strong "Adhesive X" concocted by Heinrich Zemo, which even Zemo himself could not do.
+He also created a dust capable of rendering Mister Fantastic's unstable molecules inert.

+Furthermore, Petruski is an expert chemist, a skilled marksman, and talented disguise artist.
+Pete can also utilize other devices, such as anti-gravity discs, explosive caps, ultrasonic transmitters, a floating platform, and various mechanical traps to bind his opponents.

+Reception

+Sean Bassett of Screen Rant noted that despite his eccentric and ludicrous nature, Peter Petruski has proven to be extremely popular with fans.
+Bassett described the character as a surprisingly effective criminal mastermind, one of Marvel Comics' more outlandish creations since his debut in the 1960s.
+While acknowledging that the character's quirky aspects might not work well in live-action, Bassett said that these traits would be well-suited to the exaggerated style of an animated series.
+They also highlighted that Paste Pot Pete's signature paste gun would be a natural fit for a cartoon, adding a playful and zany element to Spider-Man's adventures.
+Jenna Anderson of ComicBook.com asserted that Peter Petruski has become somewhat of a punchline among Marvel fans, largely due to his absurd costume and the bizarre "paste-gun" gimmick.
+Despite this, the character has had notable moments in his decades-long history, including a crossover with She-Hulk where he was one of several supervillains who sued the Tinkerer.
+Anderson suggested that the miniseries She-Hulk: Attorney at Law would be an ideal setting to introduce Petruski in the MCU, especially if he were to become involved in the show's legal battles, staying true to his comic book roots.

+CM Punk expressed his interest in Peter Petruski.
+During a Reddit AMA promoting his film Girl on the Third Floor, CM Punk mentioned that while he has always wanted to write a Punisher story, he would also enjoy seeing a show centered around Paste Pot Pete.